1. Home

 The cons

-• It may need planning permission and, depending on the dynamics of house prices in the area it may be cheaper to buy a bigger home.
+• You may need planning permission and, depending on the dynamics of house prices in the area it may be cheaper to buy a bigger home.
 Buying two and knocking them together could be worth less as one property.

 • The layout of the properties may not lend themselves to being knocked through.
 For example, can the entrance and hallway be knocked through together or will you have to substantially change the layout of the building (which may increase the cost)?